Sexual Harassment Lawyer in Rochester, NY

 You should also collect evidence related to the damages you’ve experienced.
 For instance, if you’ve begun mental health treatments due to sexual harassment, keep your medical statements.

 Next, contact an attorney at The Cimino Law Firm.
 Our attorney will talk to you about the specifics of the case, including your company’s reporting system.
 The attorney might advise you to report the problem with your employer to see if they fix it, or the attorney might advise making a claim.
-Each case is different, so a free phone consultation is necessary.
+Each case is different, so a confidential phone consultation is necessary.

 What If My Employer Retaliates Against Me After Reporting Sexual Harassment?